 The staff of our children’s department is dedicated to providing the best service to our patrons.
 We review, select, and purchase resources that focus on the needs of children from birth to 11 years old.
 Library resources include board books, picture books, beginning readers (“I Can Reads”), fiction (chapter books), biographies, nonfiction, graphic novels/comics, audiobooks on CD, Playaways, read-alongs (book kits), music CDs, and DVDs.

 Children’s programs make the Salem Library a vibrant and engaging destination for families.
-Storytimes for babies, infants, toddlers, and preschoolers are in session throughout most of the year, and our Summer Reading Program kicks off after Salem City Schools dismiss for summer break and runs through the end of July.
+Storytimes for babies, infants, toddlers, and preschoolers are in session throughout most of the year.
+Our Summer Reading Program kicks off in June and runs through the end of August.
 We also offer seasonal programs and special events for families throughout the year.
 Please check our program calendar for our upcoming events!
 Please email our children’s librarian if you have questions or ideas for materials or programs!